BabylonJS/Documentation/content/How_To/Particles/tuning_gradients.md

 ```javascript
 particleSystem.remove<PROPERTY>Gradient(fraction_of_time_period_elapsed);
 ```
-There are two time periods used one for a particle lifetime and one for the system duration both running from 0, start to 1, stop.
+There are two time periods used - one for a particle lifetime and the other for the system duration.
+Both are running from 0 (start) to 1 (stop).

 ## Change Size Over Lifetime
 To change size over the lifetime of the particle use